leanprover-community/blog/posts/backstage-with-pechersky.md

 Kyle Miller has a very nice inductive definition of walks on graphs, which one can show is isomorphic to the `list.chain` proposition on lists.
-But graph cycles are right now walks with a constraint that the first and last vertex satisfy that their adjacent.
+But graph cycles are right now walks with a constraint that the first and last vertex satisfy that they're adjacent.
 That means that a cycle of 4 vertices can actually be represented in 4 slightly incompatible ways.
 So mathlib also lets us explore different usage and design strategies.